rancher/rancher-docs/docs/pages-for-subheaders/k3s-hardening-guide.md

 | Rancher v2.7    | Benchmark v1.7        | Kubernetes v1.25 up to v1.26 |

 :::note
-- In Benchmark v1.24 and later, some check ids might fail due to new file permission requirements (600 instead of 644).
-Impacted check ids: `1.1.15`, `1.1.17` and `4.1.15`.
 - In Benchmark v1.7, the `--protect-kernel-defaults` (`4.2.6`) parameter isn't required anymore, and was removed by CIS.
 :::

 For more details on how to evaluate a hardened K3s cluster against the official CIS benchmark, refer to the K3s self-assessment guides for specific Kubernetes and CIS benchmark versions.